 We hold a regular weekly Skype meeting on each Thursday at 11am UK time which usually lasts an hour.
 You can listen, type comments, speak and if you have a camera we will be able to see you, but it isnt obligatory.
 People visiting for the first time often just sit and listen.

-You can connect to this group using this Skype Group Link or by calling 0161 818 8314 (NOTE this is a UK number, normal charges apply).
+Once on the contact list you can connect to this group using this Skype Group Link or by calling 0161 818 8314 (NOTE this is a UK number, normal charges apply).

 For people in the US